AFTER HOURS EMERGENCY WATER/SEWER UTILITY CALLS, CALL (850) 233-5050

-can be unpredictable, dangerous and deadly!
+can be unpredictable, dangerous and deadly.
 Please use good judgment while swimming in the Gulf of Mexico.

-Discoloration of Water
+Discoloration of water

-Debris & Foam moving seaward
+Debris and foam moving seaward

-Learn how to identify and avoid them:
+Learn how to identify and avoid rip currents.

-If you're caught in a Rip Current, don't panic.
+If you're caught in a rip current, don't panic.
 Swim parallel to the shore until the current weakens, then swim back to the shore.

 Rip currents are strong, localized rivers of water that usually flow away from the beach at a surprisingly high velocity.

 Usually rip currents are associated with large waves and strong offshore winds, but not always.
 In rare cases, rip currents occur during calm conditions.